Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

-In fig.\ref{fig-BB-time} the time evaluation of the entanglement negativity between black hole interiors is plotted under specific parameters.
+In fig.\ref{fig-BB-time} the time-dependent BH-BH entanglement negativity is plotted under specific parameters.
 The BH-BH entanglement negativity decreases at first and shifts to zero at Page time.
 Note that it follows the same curve of the BH-BH reflected entropy (fig.13 in \cite{Li21}) up to a $3/4$ factor.